 A good way to avoid blank screen scenario is to use a child theme instead of modifying the parent functions.php file.
 This is the safest way you can keep changes to your current theme without losing original code that your theme used to work properly.

-We strongly suggest you to save a copy of the live working version of your theme on your local system.
-After that you are free modify the original PHP file that came with your theme.
+We strongly suggest you save a copy of the live working version of your theme on your local system.
+After that, you free modify the original PHP file that came with your theme.
 Doing so ensures that you can easily replace your original theme if you encounter the white screen of death problem.

 It’s situations like this when WP_DEBUG really comes in handy.
 Just read the error message and remove, modify, or overwrite the file that’s breaking your site.

 Add the following code in your wp-config.php file.

 Locate to file manager or (public_html folder if using FTP)